 Harry fought on through Canadas then finest hour at Vimy Ridge, in April 1917, promoted to Corporal just two days before the attack, and now found himself on the last day of October at the very front line of the seemingly final desperate push to turn the fortunes of the war.

 Passchendaele, from near Bellevue

-From his vantage point at Bellevue, his only protection to the front was the rise in the ground to Meetcheele where the road crosses towards Passchendaele.
+From his vantage point near Bellevue, his only protection to the front was the rise in the ground to Meetcheele where the road crosses towards Passchendaele.
 It was here the previous morning that fellow Sergeant George Mullin claimed his VC by single handedly storming an enemy machine gun bunker.

 Bellevue, November 1917, centre left

 Harrys signal post undoubtedly sent the despatch to Battalion HQ on 30th October that read: